CodeGrade/orca/docs/grading_queue_spec.md

-# Redis Grading Queue Set Up
+# Grading Queue: A Redis-based Architecture

-Explanation for why Redis was the choice for the queue.
+The GradingQueue is ephemeral in nature, where data is stored and deleted only when jobs are in the grading queue.
+Thus Redis was the chosen tool to implement the Grading Queue in, as an in-memory storage system with quick access to its elements.

 ## Data Definitions